nsrinath97/used-cars-canada-project/README.md

 [x] Create an HTML page using Flask

-[-] Loop through the MongoDB data and display it as an HTML table (Bugfixing this part currently)
+[x] Loop through the MongoDB data and display it as an HTML table

-[ ] Add css styling to make the table responsive
+[x] Add css styling to make the table responsive

+[-] Automate webscraper using Github actions

-[ ] Host the website and code on AWS or other
+[ ] Host the website and code on AWS or other web hosting services